-Music Matters Event
+Music Matters Events

-- What: Music Matters free outdoor concert
+- What: FREE Concert, Music Matters

-- Supports: Abilities Without Boundaries Music Therapy
+- Who: Performers from Abilities Without Boundaries Music Program Band

 As part of its programming, AWB is building a music therapy program for individuals the organization serves.
 Amanda Barnes, AWB executive director, said, “In our music room hangs a banner reading, ‘When words fail, music speaks.’
 We see over and again how music reaches even our non-verbal individuals.”
 She said public performances like Sunday’s are an important part of the music therapy program, “Performing in public boosts confidence for our individuals and helps the public better understand their capabilities.
 We hope this in turn leads to more work opportunities for our individuals.
 Self-advocacy is another of our important program offerings.”

 Coverage of our August Performance in Republican American Newspaper:

 (Note: scroll over image then click arrow at the bottom left of the article page to see page 2)

 Reprinted with permission.